Skip to main content

 Stages of Alcohol Addiction

-- Late Stage: Severe physical and mental health problems.
-Life revolves around alcohol
+3. Late Stage: Severe physical and mental health effects because life revolves around alcohol

 Risk Factors and Genetics

-Genetics plays a significant role in alcohol addiction.
+Genetics also plays a significant role in alcohol addiction.
 Studies show that genes account for about half the risk for AUD.
+If a parent or someone in your family has struggled with alcohol abuse, it is critical to be vigilant when alcohol is involved, even if you feel that you could never become addicted.

 Health Consequences of Alcohol Addiction

-Alcohol addiction can lead to severe health problems.
+Alcohol addiction can lead to severe health problems, with those problems increasing in severity as the duration of the addiction rises.
 These issues affect the body and mind, ranging from short-term effects to long-lasting damage.
-Unborn babies can also face risks when exposed to alcohol during pregnancy.
+It is also essential to keep in mind that alcohol addiction can affect those not even participating in drinking.
+Unborn babies can face detrimental risks when exposed to alcohol during pregnancy.

 Short-Term Effects